 Unlike quantum state tomography, which typically assumes complete control over all measurement devices, a fully rigorous approach to assemblage tomography must necessarily account for losses associated with the uncharacterized devices to ensure faithful reconstructions.

-Here, we present a generalized approach to quantum assemblage estimation via a maximum-likelihood estimation (MLE) \cite{hradil2004MaximumLikelihoodMethodsQuantum} see-saw algorithm, using conical optimization techniques~\cite{boyd}; our code is openly accessible~\cite{github}.
-We address the realistic scenario where uncharacterized measurement devices may occasionally produce inconclusive outcomes, e.g., because of losses.
-Due to the inherently asymmetric nature of steering tasks, it is crucial to treat such no-detection events as an additional outcome of the measurement process~\cite{czechlewski2018InfluenceChoicePostprocessing}, therefore treating ``no-click" outcomes on par with conclusive detection events to faithfully estimate state assemblages.
+Here, we present a generalized approach to quantum assemblage estimation via a maximum-likelihood estimation (MLE) \cite{hradil2004MaximumLikelihoodMethodsQuantum} seesaw algorithm, using conical optimization techniques~\cite{boyd}; our code is openly accessible~\cite{github}.
+We address the realistic scenario where uncharacterized measurement devices may occasionally produce inconclusive outcomes, e.g., { because of particle loss, inefficient state readout~\cite{antoniadis2023CavityenhancedSingleshotReadout, gritsch2025OpticalSingleshotReadout}, finite system lifetimes~\cite{lambrecht2017LongLifetimesEffective}, or leakage errors~\cite{miao2023OvercomingLeakageQuantum}.} Due to the inherently asymmetric nature of steering tasks, it is crucial to treat such no-detection events as an additional outcome of the measurement process~\cite{czechlewski2018InfluenceChoicePostprocessing}, therefore treating ``no-click" outcomes on par with conclusive detection events to faithfully estimate state assemblages.

 We introduce a general loss model where detection efficiencies in uncharacterized devices need not be uniform for different measurement settings or between different detectors, providing a more accurate representation of experimental conditions.
 By adopting a model selection framework~\cite{akaike1998InformationTheoryExtension, burnham2004ModelSelectionMultimodel}, we are able to answer the question ``to what extent is the estimated assemblage consistent with the observed experimental data?''~with a quantified measure of statistical evidence.
 We numerically show that our comprehensive loss model yields assemblages that accurately reflect the empirical data, effectively minimizing bias when estimating their steerability.